anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Lent 2

-The Old Testament reading each year is about God's promise to Abram (why?).
+The Old Testament reading each year is about God's promise to Abram.
+In the light of the fall (see last week), this could be intended as a reminder of God's gracious response to human sin.

 Year A